ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 Create a storage account for maintaining your VHDs.
 Take into account the following points when planning where to store your VHDs:

 - The target storage account could be standard or premium storage depending on your application requirement.
-- The storage account location must be same as the DS-series Azure VMs you will create in the final stage.
+- The storage account location must be same as the DS-series or GS-series Azure VMs you will create in the final stage.
 You could copy to a new storage account, or plan to use the same storage account based on your needs.
 - Copy and save the storage account key of the destination storage account for the next stage.
 - For data disks, you can choose to keep some data disks in a standard storage account (for example, disks that have cooler storage), and move disks with heavy IOPS to a premium storage account.